Michael Lewis Becker

-Michael Lewis "Mike" Becker (born October 30, 1940 in Toledo, Ohio) was a major Madison Avenue advertising creative director.
+Michael Lewis "Mike" Becker (born October 30, 1940, in Toledo, Ohio) was a major Madison Avenue advertising creative director.
 In 1998 he formed a small marketing communications firm in suburban New Jersey.

 Early life

 In 1942, his father, Dr. Nathan M. Becker, a professor of economics, accepted a position at The University of Michigan in Ann Arbor.
-Becker lived there until he was 4 and then toward the end of World War II, his parents moved to Washington DC as his father accepted a position working for Adlai Stevenson in the State Department.
+Becker lived there until he was 4 and then toward the end of World War II, his parents moved to Washington, D.C., as his father accepted a position working for Adlai Stevenson in the State Department.